 Here are three reasons why Nextiva stands out from the rest:

-- Excellent network reliability: Nextiva offers eight data centers across the United States that have reliably connected billions of calls every year.
+- Excellent network reliability: Nextiva offers eight data centers across the United States that reliably connect billions of calls every year.

 - Amazing Service: Every account benefits from our award-winning customer service, with 24/7 support, monitoring, and hands-on guidance whenever you want it.
 Our onboarding takes care of everything so you can focus on serving customers.

 - Ease of use: Take the guesswork out of meeting your growing needs with powerful tools for your team.
-Not only are they easy to use, but they’re also easy to set up as well!
+Not only are they easy to use, but they’re also easy to set up!